 Summary: Measure B's focus was on how many marijuana plants could be legally grown by residents of Mendocino County.
-This measure reduced the limit of 25 plants, set by Measure G, to a limit of 6 plants.
-Measure B was approved.
+This measure repealed Measure G and reduced the limit of 25 plants to a limit of 6 plants, in line with State guidelines.
+Measure B was approved but was tied up in court and the State guidelines were eventually ruled unconstitutional.